 2. To what extent does higher education function as an employer signal that the student will excel as an employee?

-These two college value effects are powerful and interact.
-For those in college decision mode, sometimes the answers to these questions are aligned among your college alternatives and sometimes there are trade-offs between your college alternatives.
-However, it is not clear whether a particular college is any better or worse than others at delivering the fundamental education component.
+There are about 4,000 colleges in the United States.
+It is clear the vast majority of them successfully deliver the fundamental education component.
 There are plenty of CEOs from "lowly" state colleges and plenty of dropouts from the Ivy League.
 This implies that student achievement is largely influenced by internal factors, which are determined by the environment before entering college.
-While higher education increases your chances of success and prosperity, the specific college attended is not as crucial.
 The largest risk to college success is student readiness, NOT the college's ability to deliver the fundamental educational service.
 College accreditation ensures the college is fit for college service delivery.

 However, given higher education provides an employability signal, one certainly does not want to pay more than necessary for that signal.
 A high school student is best served by going to a college where they are most likely to graduate, get a good GPA, and pay as little as possible for the GPA signal helping them to get a job.
 Additionally - if you are a first-generation college student - it helps to confirm the support available to first-gen college students.